exercism/csharp/exercises/beer-song/README.md

 ## Hints
 - Try to capture the structure of the song in your code, where you build up the song by composing its parts.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/beer-song` directory.

 ## Source